VolkanSah/Multi-LLM-API-Gateway/README.md

 ## Why this exists

+First have a look on this new project from BadTin & Me [Wall-of-Shames](https://github.com/Wall-of-Shames?view_as=public)

 The MCP ecosystem is full of servers with hardcoded keys, zero sandboxing, and `os.environ` scattered everywhere.
 One misconfigured fork and your API keys are gone.

 This hub was built as the antidote: